-Nathan Carlin, an ordained minister in the Presbyterian Church (USA), is Professor in the McGovern Center for Humanities and Ethics at The University of Texas Health Science Center at Houston (UTHealth).
-Dr. Carlin holds the Samuel Karff Chair.
-He was also elected as the Chair of the Faculty Senate of McGovern Medical School for 2018-2019.
+The Reverend Dr. Nathan Carlin is the Director of the McGovern Center for Humanities and Ethics at The University of Texas Health Science Center at Houston (UTHealth Houston).
+Dr. Carlin holds the Samuel Karff Chair and the rank of Professor.

 - Bachelor of Arts